KarimAziev/chrome-emacs/README.md

 Ensure that Emacs is running with the `atomic-chrome` package loaded.

 1. Focus on a textarea or a contenteditable element in Chrome.
-2. Activate Atomic Chrome.
+2. Activate Chrome Emacs.
 This can typically be done by clicking on the extension's icon or using a keyboard shortcut.

 The text will now open in an Emacs buffer, ready for you to edit.